Top 6 Travel Cards in Malaysia 2026

 Cons of the HSBC Visa Signature Card

-600 MYR annual fee for the primary card, plus 300 MYR for secondary card
+- 600 MYR annual fee for the primary card, plus 300 MYR for supplementary card

 RHB has a good range of credit cards on offer - but if you’re a frequent traveller looking for a card which offers travel perks, this may be the one for you.
 Cards offer airport lounge access, travel insurance and the opportunity to earn rewards on your spending at home and abroad.